-- excessive absences in accordance with the program Master Plan of Instruction professional skills grade (see also Attendance) - failure to make up missed work, including tests - cheating/plagiarism

-A student who does not show satisfactory academic progress will be referred to counseling and, if necessary, a School Intervention Team (SIT) meeting will be held to review the possibilities of program completion.
+- excessive absences in accordance with the program Master Plan of Instruction professional skills grade (see also Attendance) - failure to make up missed work, including tests - cheating/plagiarism necessary, a School Intervention Team (SIT) meeting will be held to review the possibilities of program completion.
 When a student has demonstrated unsuccessful program progress based upon grades, lab/shop skills or professional skills, the student may be placed on academic probation, a behavior contract, or be recommended for dismissal from the program.
 Career dual-enrollment students who fail to make the corrections stipulated in a probationary contract will be returned to the home high school.
 The career dual-enrollment student may return to LTC no sooner than the following semester upon approval of the School Intervention Team and the home high school.